MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

 connection (in which case RSA is not used) or an unencrypted

-connection that encrypts the password using RSA.
-Suppose that
+connection that performs password exchange using RSA.
+Suppose

 For this connection attempt by